Schottky defect: Illustration

 This can be illustrated schematically with a two-dimensional diagram of a sodium chloride crystal lattice:

 Bound and dilute defects

 The vacancies that make up the Schottky defects have opposite charge, thus they experience a mutually attractive Coulomb force.
 At low temperature, they may form bound clusters.
+The degree at which the Schottky defect affects the lattice is dependent on temperature where the higher temperatures around a cation vacancy multiple anion vacancies can also be observed.
+When there are anion vacancies located near a cation vacancy this will hinder the displacement of cation energy.

 The bound clusters are typically less mobile than the dilute counterparts, as multiple species need to move in a concerted motion for the whole cluster to migrate.
 This has important implications for numerous functional ceramics used in a wide range of applications, including ion conductors, Solid oxide fuel cells and nuclear fuel.

 Examples

 This type of defect is typically observed in highly ionic compounds, highly coordinated compounds, and where there is only a small difference in sizes of cations and anions of which the compound lattice is composed.
 Typical salts where Schottky disorder is observed are NaCl, KCl, KBr, CsCl and AgBr.
 For engineering applications, Schottky defects are important in oxides with Fluorite structure, such as CeO2, cubic ZrO2, UO2, ThO2 and PuO2.